whalehole/project-lunii/ai/autosoul/research/README.md

 So, sure, even if consciousness could be defined in this manner, I am aware that it hasn't alluded to why everything is conscious.
 When I defined what consciousness is to me a while back, it also hasn't hit me that everything is conscious.
 But before we address that, first, what is 'everything'?
 What is a 'thing'?

 Is it something you can touch?
 Or must it be something you can see?
 My question to you is, does it even matter?
-I understand that most people's first interpretation that comes to mind of a *thing*, a ball for example, is that it looks round and is red.
+I understand that most people's first interpretation that comes to mind of a *thing*, a ball for example, is that it looks round and perhaps have a color and texture.
+You perceive it visually.

 ## Experience